jasonliu19/FlappyBird/README.md

 # Flappy Goose
-A remake of the popular mobile game Flappy Bird, but with a goose as the bird.
+A remake of the popular mobile game Flappy Bird.
 Coded using only the standard Android libraries.
 ## Screenshots

 Starting Screen | Gameplay | Game Over Screen